 Examples of clinical responsibilities may include preparing patients for medical examinations, recording medical histories, assisting physicians during examinations, explaining treatment procedures to patients, removing sutures and changing dressings, and performing basic laboratory tests including blood draws.

 The University of Providence Medical Assistant Certificate program provides patient-centered care that is delivered using safe, accountable, and ethical behaviors to promote the profession through lifelong learning.
 The goal of the MA Certificate program is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 This program will be offered in the state of Oregon in 2018.
 The program will then expand to other states in 2019.

-Now accepting applications for the Fall (August) 2018 Medical Assistant Certificate Program in Oregon.
+Now accepting applications for the Spring (January) 2019 Medical Assistant Certificate Program in Oregon and Lewistown, MT.
 Please review the Program Requirements section for application details and find the Application Packet here.
-Completed applications for the Fall 2018 cohort are due by July 20, 2018.
-Qualified applicants are currently being accepted for this cohort.
-Once the program has reached capacity for a Fall 2018 start date, applicants we will begin accepting applicants for the Spring 2019
+Completed applications for the Fall 2018 cohort were due by July 20, 2018.

 Kelsey Hassinger, Program Coordinator